stevemidway/DAR/Lab_Exercise_6.md

 Fit the model as described above. `LF.WindsMPH` is the predictor and `deaths` is the response.
-Note that deaths should probably be modeled with Poisson response, but for this case we will use a normal distribtion so we can use `lmer`.
+Note that deaths should probably be modeled with Poisson response, but for this case we will use a normal distribution so we can use `lmer`.
 (But you are welcome to try other libraries that model random effects in a generalized linear framework.)
 Add the new `decade` variable for a random intercept and random slope.